 The three main types of rock are:

-Sedimentary rocks are formed by joining many broken remains of other rocks together.
+Sedimentary rocks form by the accumulation and compaction of broken fragments from other rocks.
 Some examples of sedimentary rocks are conglomerate, mudstone and limestone.

-1. Large rocks break up into smaller pieces (sediment) – This process is weathering
+1. Large rocks break into smaller pieces, known as sediment – This process is called weathering.

-3. The pieces then settle in layers at the bottom of bodies of water, such as oceans – This process is called deposition.
+3. The pieces settle in layers at the bottom of bodies of water, such as oceans – This process is called deposition.

-4. The weight of the water and layers of sediment above squash the sediment below – This process is known as compaction
+4. The weight of the water and layers of sediment above compresses the layers below – This process is called compaction.

 Here is the order of the whole process to form sedimentary rocks:

 This is what sedimentary rock can look like: